nmlevin11/Project2/Project2_Group_L.md

 We can continue to evaluate calories, fat, carbohydrates to see if there are interesting finds.
-Let’s compare fat to carbohydrates, in order to choose food based on fat and carbohydrate levels.
-First, we’ll add a new output variable `calories_level`.
+Let’s compare fat to carbohydrates, in order to choose food with fat and carbohydrates.
+Firstly, add a new output variable `calories_level`.
 This variable did not exist in the source data and had to be created using the values of calories.
 The categories utilized are:

 1. Low: less than 400
 2. Medium: 400 to less than 800